AmyMaloy/Tindog/README.md

-# Tindog
+# Bootstrap
-Tinder for dogs created with bootstrap
+This app is the Tinder for dogs so i call it Tindog.
+I used Bootstrap to build this app.